hackondata/workshops/README.md

 # workshops

-Workshops are based on the databricks EdX lectures on Apache Spark
+Workshops are based on the databricks EdX lectures on Apache Spark.

 Goal: Learn how to apply data science and data engineering techniques using parallel programming in Apache Spark.
 The workshops are heavily based on the databricks EdX Series.